 dealing with personal or health care as well as property.
 An agency is

 subject to this Act to the extent it may be controlled by the principal,

 excluding agencies and powers for the benefit of the agent.

 (b) "Agent" means the attorney-in-fact or other person designated to act

 for the principal in the agency.

-(c) "Disabled person" has the same meaning as in the "Probate Act of
+(c) "Person with a disability" has the same meaning as in the "Probate Act of